Hallux rigidus or artrosis of the big toe - Surgery

 This procedure involves cleaning up the joint (cheilectomy).
 The procedures are designed so that they preserve and restore the normal alignment and normal function of the joint and eliminate the pain.

-Procedures in which the joint cannot be saved (these can be divided into arthrodesis or arthroplasty):
+Procedure in which the joint cannot be saved :

 - Arthrodesis involves the joint being immobilised in a certain position, which ensures the pain disappears completely and a normal gait can be preserved, subject to the pre-operative agreement with the surgeon that a certain heel height will not be exceeded.